Mad Max: Fury Road: Plot

-Max Rockatansky is captured by cult leader Immortan Joe's War Boys and taken to his fortress called the Citadel.
+Max Rockatansky is captured by hydraulic despot cult leader Immortan Joe's War Boys and taken to his fortress called the Citadel.
 Max, a universal donor, is forced to transfuse his blood to Nux, a sick War Boy.

 Meanwhile, Joe sends his lieutenant Imperator Furiosa in the armoured "War Rig" to trade produce and water for petrol and ammunition with two of his allies, the Bullet Farmer and the People Eater.
 When Joe realises his five "wives" are fleeing in the Rig, he leads his entire army in pursuit, calling on his allies to help.
 Nux joins the pursuit with Max strapped to his car, and a chasing battle ensues.
 After entering enemy territory and fending off a rival gang, Furiosa drives into a dust choked supercell and loses all of her pursuers except Nux, who attempts to sacrifice himself to blow up the Rig.
 Max frees himself and restrains Nux, and Furiosa destroys Nux's car.

 After the sandstorm, Max catches Furiosa repairing the Rig, accompanied by Joe's "wives": Toast, Capable, Cheedo, the Dag, and Angharad, the latter two being pregnant with Joe's children.
 Max fights and subdues Furiosa, but her engine kill switch prevents him from stealing the Rig.
 Max begrudgingly agrees to help Furiosa's group escape Joe's wrath.
 Nux sneaks onto the Rig and attempts to kill Furiosa, but the women overpower him and throw Nux out.
 Nux rejoins Joe's army when it catches up.
 Furiosa drives through a canyon controlled by a biker gang, having prearranged to trade petrol for safe passage.
 The bikers betray her when they spot Joe's army approaching, forcing her to flee.

 The bikers detonate the canyon walls to block Joe and pursue the Rig as Max and Furiosa fend them off.
 Joe drives over the blockade in a monster truck and catches up with the Rig.
 He sends Nux to carjack the Rig, but Nux stumbles and drops his weapon, to Joe's disgust.
 While helping Max, Angharad falls off the Rig, and Joe fatally runs her over.
 Capable finds Nux hiding in the Rig and consoles him.
 At night, Furiosa and Max drive through a swamp and get stuck in the mud.
 They slow Joe's forces with landmines, but the Bullet Farmer continues the pursuit in his ATV.
 Furiosa and Max work together to blind the Bullet Farmer and disable his ATV.
 Moved by Capable's compassion, Nux joins the group and helps get the Rig moving again.